pytorch/tutorials/beginner_source/ddp_fault_tolerance.rst

 In distributed training, a single process failure can disrupt the entire training job.
 Since the susceptibility for failure can be higher here, making your training script robust is particularly important here.
-You might also prefer your training job to be *elastic* i.e. the ability to increase or decrease the number of processes in realtime while running the training job.
+You might also prefer your training job to be *elastic* i.e. the ability to increase or decrease the number of processes during training.

 PyTorch has a utility ``torchrun`` that provides fault-tolerance as well as elastic training.
 When a failure occurs, torchrun logs the errors and